 Bush 'Undermining UN with Aid Coalition'

-By / Scotsman — Permalink
+By Jamie Lyons / Scotsman

 United States President George Bush was tonight accused of trying to undermine the United Nations by setting up a rival coalition to coordinate relief following the Asian tsunami disaster.
+The president has announced that the US, Japan, India and Australia would coordinate the world's response. |

 Sir George: Short should get back on the Short Bus — Clare Short accuses Bush of undermining the UN relief efforts.